azioia/Minimal-LoginMenu/README.md

 # Minimal-LoginMenu
-Minimal login menu with Flexbox and JS
+The Minimal login menu with Flexbox and JS.